 Ryanair is Subject to Cyber Security Risks and May Incur Increasing Costs in an Effort to Minimize Those Risks.
-As almost all of Ryanair's reservations are made through its website, security breaches could expose it to a risk of loss or misuse of customer information, litigation and potential liability.
+As almost all of Ryanair's reservations are made through its website and mobile App, security breaches could expose it to a risk of loss or misuse of customer information, litigation and potential liability.
 A third party service organization is used for the reservation process which is also subject to cyber security risks.
 Ryanair takes steps to secure its website and is fully compliant with the Payment Card Industry Data Security Standard "PCI DSS".
-Ryanair takes Personally Identifiable Information ("PII") very seriously and has a number of best practice measures in place to protect data.
-In order to ensure that Ryanair is fully compliant with the EU GDPR Regulation (2016/679) which will be effective from May 2018, Ryanair has set up a Privacy Working Group to validate that we are fully compliant with the new regulations.
-Nevertheless, the security measures which have been or will be implemented may not be effective, and Ryanair's systems may be vulnerable to theft, loss, damage and interruption from a number of potential sources and events, including unauthorized access or security breaches, cyber attacks, computer viruses, power loss, or other disruptive events.
-Ryanair may not have the resources or technical sophistication to anticipate or prevent rapidly evolving types of cyber attacks.
+Nevertheless, the security measures which have been or will be implemented may not be effective, and Ryanair's systems may be vulnerable to theft, loss, damage and interruption from a number of potential sources and events, including unauthorized access or security breaches, cyber-attacks, computer viruses, power loss, or other disruptive events.
+Ryanair may not have the resources or technical sophistication to anticipate or prevent rapidly evolving types of cyber-attacks.
 Attacks may be targeted at Ryanair, its customers and suppliers, or others who have entrusted it with information.

 In addition, data and security breaches can also occur as a result of non-technical issues, including breaches by Ryanair or by persons with whom it has commercial relationships that result in the unauthorized release of personal or confidential information.
-Any such cyber attack or other security issue could result in a significant loss of reservations and customer confidence in the website and its business which, in turn, could have a material adverse effect on Ryanair's operating results or financial condition and potentially entail its incurring significant litigation or other costs.
+Any such cyber-attack or other security issue could result in a significant loss of reservations and customer confidence in the website and its business which, in turn, could have a material adverse effect on Ryanair's operating results or financial condition and potentially entail its incurring significant litigation or other costs.